jimbaker/socket-reboot/README.md

 API.
 Therefore such bind settings are instead only **intent** until either `listen` or `connect` allows this to be realized.
 It's not clear to me the current behavior of returning `port=0` is correct in this case however.
-See the [FIXME existing Jython socket design notes] for more info.
+See the section on [deferred creation][] of sockets in the design notes of Jython's current socket implementation.

 Server socket support
 =====================

-Implementing `socket.accept`

-Netty's ServerSocketChannel objects use a [child handler][] to setup newly created child sockets.
+Implementing `socket.accept` requires using a [child handler][] to setup newly created child sockets.
 This child handler can readily put on a blocking queue for such newly created child sockets (per Python socket wrapper):

 ````python
 class ChildInitializer(ChannelInitializer):